ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_cil_pmsm.rst

 Examples
 ========

-To use the CIL, the following examples have been created as to show necessary steps in Vivado and Vitis.
+To use the CIL, the following examples have been created to show the necessary steps in Vivado and Vitis.
-Depending on the use-case, some steps might differ.
+Depending on the use case, some steps might differ.

 ..  toctree::
     :maxdepth: 1